VPAC/superlinux/supercomputingwithlinux.md

 **MVAPICH** and **MVAPICH2**: MVAPICH/MVAPICH2 are implementations of MPI for computing systems and servers using InfiniBand, 10GigE/iWARP and RoCE & etc networking technologies.

 **Mpiexec**: Mpiexec is a replacement program for the script mpirun, which is part of the mpich package.
 It is used to initialize a parallel job from within a PBS batch or interactive environment.
+Open MPI's mpirun and mpiexec are synonyms for the underlying launcher, orterun (the Open Run-Time Environment layer in Open MPI, or ORTE).

 **MrBayes**: MrBayes conducts Bayesian estimation of phylogeny based on the posterior probability distribution of trees, which is the probability of a tree conditioned on the observations.